HXSecurity/TerraformGoat/gcp/object_storage_service/unrestricted_file_upload/README.md

 ## Description

-This is a vulnerability environment shooting range for building GCP cloud storage unrestricted file upload.
+This is a vulnerability environment scenario for building GCP cloud storage unrestricted file upload.

 After building the environment with Terraform, Users can upload any file to cloud storage through PUT method.